bszlacht/ERL-Pac-Man/README.md

 Our idea is to train different models with different policies and different algorithms like Sarsa, Double Q-learning and MCTS to then combine them into one ensemble learning model.

+## Scope:

+We want to implement few reinforcement learning models and use them as agents in order to combine them in a single model.
+The problem to solve will be a popular game Pac-Man.
+We chose it because it is simple to visualize and the rules of the game are clear.

+## Plan:

+1. Implement Pac-Man environment.
+2. Pac-Man visualization in PyGame.
+3. Implement few reinforcement learning models.
+4. Train previously created models.
+5. Implement ensemble learning model.
+6. Use ensemble learning model.
+7. Graph results and compare ensemble vs single rl models.

+## Requirements: